happiie/evenOrOdd/README.md

 author: Nor Akmal Farhan

-simple list filter
+Simple List Filter

-firstly, multiply all number inside in array if total = even, it return total sum of array if total = odd, it return 0
+Firstly, multiply all number inside in array.
+Next, if total = even, it return total sum of array.
+Then, if total = odd, it return 0.

+Thank you.